ego-errante/hello-fhevm-article/hello-fhevm.md

 ### What We'll Build

 To demonstrate the the power of FHE and the ease of FHEVM, we're going to build a Rock-Paper-Scissors dApp.
 It's a [classic game](https://en.wikipedia.org/wiki/Rock_paper_scissors), but here's the twist - with the power of FHE, users will submit encrypted moves, the contract determines the winner without ever knowing the moves or the result.
 Only the players can see the result.

+For those curious about the end result, here is a [link to the completed Github repo](https://github.com/ego-errante/hello-fhevm) and here's a [link to the deployed dApp](https://hello-fhevm.netlify.app/).

 ### Learning Objectives